masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/dumpFirmware.png)

-The dumped file will be stored in /tmp folder and we can examine it usign xxd command
+The dumped file will be stored in /tmp folder and we can examine it using xxd command

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/examinFirmware.png)